If you can make presentations more visual – your audience will thank you

 Switch your blocks of text for clear, relevant images or use alternative layouts to avoid bullets.
 Your audience can then look at the slide presentation and listen to the presenter without feeling overloaded.
 The visual should clarify your words, increasing understanding and boosting the chances of long term recall.

 The visual doesn’t need to be a work of art, but it does need to support your verbal message clearly and directly.
 A confusing or irrelevant image will distract or mislead your audience, so take some time to think of what will best illuminate your words.
-A picture really can speak a thousand words…so let’s get visual and work with our audiences.
+A picture really can speak a thousand words…so let’s make our presentations more visual and work with our audiences.

 Use the Notes Area in PowerPoint to store that additional information you wanted to share.
 And then share some designed Notes Pages afterwards.